aledeg/linkdump/README.md

 or html file and use that file as a starting point for your post.
 If you want to share links on a phpBB forum, you can dump links in the appropriated format.

+## Attributions

+Icons are part of [Font Awesome](https://fontawesome.com/).
+They are used under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/) agreement.
+CSS is managed with [Bootstrap](https://getbootstrap.com/).
+It is used under the [MIT Licence](https://github.com/twbs/bootstrap/blob/master/LICENSE) agreement.